 Wordle was created by developer Josh Wardle, a guy who you may have come across before; he was also the man behind the Reddit projects The Button (opens in new tab)and Place, (opens in new tab) each of which were similarly brilliant — and brilliantly simple — experiments in internet behavior.

-What are the rules of Wordle?
+What are the Wordle rules?

 Wordle is such a simple game that there are hardly any rules.
 But here you go: